pammie89/flexis/README.md

 # Flexis - React Site
 I did not use follow along tutorials with this project, I built it independently.
-Yepee!
+Yepee!<br/>
 It is a Single Page application build.

 ## Languages Used